karokocode/AORadar/README.md

 ## Please Note

 AORadar is an ongoing project, and the source code is not yet publicly available.
 We are diligently working to make the source code accessible and plan to open-source it in the near future.
-Thank you for your patience and understanding
+Thank you for your patience and understanding.